Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (ii) purchases hydrogen that is provided to a customer of the public utility other than through the natural gas distribution system in British Columbia and that is to be used by that customer to replace, at least in part, natural gas derived from fossil fuels;

-(b) the hydrogen referred to in paragraph (a)
+(b) the hydrogen referred to in paragraph (a) meets the criteria described in section 8.2 (3);

 (c) the costs incurred by the public utility in producing or purchasing the hydrogen referred to in paragraph (a) meet the following criteria, as applicable:

-(i) if the public utility produces hydrogen, the levelized cost of production reasonably expected by the public utility does not exceed the maximum amount, determined in accordance with section 9, in effect in the fiscal year in which the public utility decides to construct or purchase the production facility;
+(i) if the public utility produces hydrogen, the levelized cost of production reasonably expected by the public utility does not exceed the maximum amount, determined in accordance with section 9 (1), in effect in the fiscal year in which the public utility decides to construct or purchase the production facility;

-(A) that is distributed through the natural gas distribution system in British Columbia, the price of the hydrogen does not exceed the maximum amount, determined in accordance with section 9, in effect in the fiscal year in which the contract for purchase is signed;
+(ii) if the public utility purchases the hydrogen for distribution through the natural gas distribution system in British Columbia, the purchase price of the hydrogen for each fiscal year of the contract for purchase does not exceed the maximum amount, determined in accordance with section 9 (2), in effect in that fiscal year;

-(B) that is provided to a customer other than through the natural gas distribution system in British Columbia, the price of the hydrogen and the costs of distribution reasonably expected by the public utility do not, together, exceed the maximum amount, determined in accordance with section 9, in effect in the fiscal year in which the contract for purchase is signed;
+(iii) if the public utility purchases the hydrogen to provide it to a customer by a means other than the natural gas distribution system in British Columbia, the sum of the purchase price of the hydrogen and the costs of distribution reasonably expected by the public utility does not exceed, for each fiscal year of the contract for purchase, the maximum amount, determined in accordance with section 9 (2), in effect in that fiscal year;

 [en.
 B.C.
 Reg.
 134/2021, s.
 3; am.
 B.C.
-Reg.
+Regs.
 124/2024, s.
-3.]
+3; 125/2024, Sch.
+2, s.
+4.]

 7 (1) In this section, "biomass" means non-fossilized plants or parts of plants, animal waste or any product made of either of these, other than a fuel product, and includes wood and wood products, agricultural residues and wastes, biologically derived organic matter found in municipal and industrial wastes, black liquor and kraft pulp fibres.